South African Internet Exchange

 The South African Internet eXchange (SAIX) was a transit ISP erroneously marketed as an Internet exchange point.
 It was once the dominant provider serving Internet traffic in Southern Africa.

 SAIX is run by Telkom, a semi-privatised South African company.
-At one time SAIX provided service to two thirds of South Africa's ISPs.
+At one time SAIX provided service to two-thirds of South Africa's ISPs.
 However, since deregulation that has declined to the point of insignificance.
-In 2020, OpenServ (the wholesale arm of the former Telkom) announced the service would be wound down.
+In 2020, OpenServe (the wholesale arm of the former Telkom) announced the service would be wound down.